AkkiPooja/EasyRecipe/README.md

 # EasyRecipe
-Easy Recipe is a website
+Easy Recipe is a website which helps to cook delicious dishes and the user an login to add his own recipes which can be used by the other users

 Steps to run the project